monkeyraptor/math_operation/README.md

 # Math Operations
 *Some mathematical functions in JavaScript*

-This is not overriding built-in Math method, just a custom function.
+This is not overriding built-in Math method, just a custom *module* with different functions combined.

+I'll be adding more of them lator.

 Meanwhile, it consists of: